 Whether you are among the many companies sitting on a CRM database full of cold leads or have a steady influx of new subscribers, you should have a lead nurturing plan of attack to convert them all.
 Your database is full of potential customers and a virtually untouched goldmine of leads.

-This article will serve as a guide for CRM managers, copywriters, and content teams to formulate a data-driven plan of attack through lead nurturing emails for marketing automation.
+This article will serve as a guide for CRM managers, copywriters, sales, and content teams to formulate a data-driven plan of attack through lead nurturing emails for marketing automation.
+Note that you will need open lines of communication between your creative team and data administrators to implement most if not all of these steps.

-Using these methods will help you design better-targeted lead nurturing campaigns that make recipients feel like you are reading their minds!
-This will help to improve your open rates, engagement rates, and ultimately your conversion rates.
+Our driving goal will be to design better-targeted campaigns that make recipients feel like you are reading their minds!
+This helps you to improve open rates, engagement rates, and ultimately conversion rates.
 I want you to feel so empowered that after reading this article you will immediately kick your copywriters’ office door in and ask them “Why haven’t we been doing this?!”
 Tweet @ipullrankagency and @clinton_byrd if you do.

 Without further ado, here are the 10 data-driven steps to making amazing lead nurturing emails: